AlexFLAVIUS35/Meow.NetX/README.md

 ## -- Contributing

 Contributions are welcome!
-You can go ahead submit issues to report bugs or suggest features or submit a pull request if you'd like to contribute code.
+You can go ahead and submit issues to report bugs or suggest features or submit a pull request if you'd like to contribute code.

 ## -- Disclaimer
 Meow.NetX is an independent open-source project.
 It is not affiliated with, endorsed by, or sponsored by Rec Room or the original Meow.Net project.
 All trademarks belong to their respective owners.